Tom Springfield

-Tom Springfield (born Dionysius Patrick O'Brien, 2 July 1934 – 27 July 2022) was an English musician, songwriter, and record producer who was prominent in the 1960s folk and pop music scene.
+Tom Springfield (born Dionysius Patrick O'Brien, 2 July 1934 – 27 July 2022) was a British musician, songwriter, and record producer who was prominent in the 1960s folk and pop music scene.
 He was the older brother of singer Dusty Springfield, with whom he performed in the Springfields.
 He wrote several hit songs for the Springfields ("Island of Dreams", "Say I Won't Be There") and later for the Seekers ("I'll Never Find Another You", "A World of Our Own", "The Carnival Is Over", "Georgy Girl"), whose records he also produced.